lara-j-ds/Summer_Project_24-25/README.md

 NetCDF/HDF error; dataset file is likely open somewhere else.
 Fix: restart the kernel in jupyter notebook (press 0 twice), then rerun required cells.

-SyntaxWarning: invalid escape sequence; likely used a / somewhere in a string.
+SyntaxWarning: invalid escape sequence; likely used a / somewhere in a string, eg. when specifying a file path
-Fix: change / to either // or \, or change string assignment to r'whatever path is' to accept raw input
+Fix: change / to either // or \, or change string assignment to r'whatever/string/is' to accept raw input